triggermesh/bridges/docs/targets/twilio.md

 ## Prerequisites

-A TWilio configured account is required to run this target:
+A Twilio [configured account](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-How-to-Change-Them) is required to run this target:

 - Register a Twilio account
 - Purchase a phone number with